TheSuperHackers/GeneralsDocuments/documents/wnd/texturing.md

 Generals uses `.tga` (Targa) files to store textures.
 These files are often large images that contain multiple smaller images, each used for a different UI element.

+**Note:**  While `.tga` was the original format, in Patch 1.04p development, support has been added for formats `.psd` and `.tiff` formats.
+These newer formats offer advantages such as layer support, which simplifies the texture editing process.
+Additionally, you can also use `.dds` (DirectDraw Surface) files, specifically in DXT1 or DXT5 formats, and reference them within the game's `.wnd` files.

 ### `SCSmShellUserInterface512_001.tga`

 you can find the texture files in the `Data\Art\Textures` directory.